Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

 Aspose.Cells provides a class Workbook that represents an Excel file.
-The Workbook class contains a Worksheets collection that allows to access each worksheet in the Excel file.
+The Workbook class contains a Worksheets collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the Worksheet class.
 The Worksheet class provides a Cells collection that represents all cells in the worksheet.

-We can use Cells collection to access cells in a worksheet.
+We can use the Cells collection to access cells in a worksheet.
 Aspose.Cells provides three basic approaches to access cells in a worksheet:

 Developers can access any specific cell by passing its cell name to the Cells collection of the Worksheet class as an index.

 Developers can access any specific cell by passing the indices of its row and column to the Cells collection of the Worksheet class.
-This approach works in the same way as that of the first approach.
+This approach works in the same way as the first approach.

 Aspose.Cells allows developers to access a worksheet’s maximum display range.
-The maximum display range - the range of cells between the first and last cell with content - is useful when you need to copy, select or display the entire contents of a worksheet in an image.
+The maximum display range—the range of cells between the first and last cell with content—is useful when you need to copy, select, or display the entire contents of a worksheet in an image.

 Analyzing your prompt, please hold on...